bchung2017/AR_Product_Exhibit/README.md

 An augmented-reality product exhibit I developed for a client in 2021 using Unity AR Foundation.
-Users enter the exhibition area through a portal door into a rustic village, displaying the consumer products in a fantasy environment:
+Users enter the exhibition area through a portal door into a rustic cottage, displaying the client's cosmetic products in a fantasy environment:

 <p align="center">